 Full details of all fees and charges are can be found in the provider’s documents, including the Key Information Document.

 Ingenious is involved in a long-running dispute with HMRC over some of its legacy film tax schemes.
 Recently, HMRC reportedly issued an order for investors to pay back millions of pounds in taxes.
 The issues relate to film production companies that we understand are unconnected to Ingenious’ current EIS and IHT offers.

 Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
 You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.
 21 December 2017

 - Target return

 - Minimum investment

-See EIS offers you can invest in today…Read more about Browse other EIS offers
+See EIS offers you can invest in today…Read more about Browse current EIS offers